tomwhartung/jmws_accoutrements/books/2-game_of_thrones/1-high_level_outline.md

 - High Sparrow
 - Joffrey

-### 3.4.
+### 3.5.
 Bosses

+They crave control and demand obedience.

-- Robert
+- Robert Baratheon
-- Stannis
+- Stannis Baratheon
-- Renly
-- Jeoffrey
+- Jeoffrey Baratheon
 - Theon
 - High Sparrow

-### 3.5.
+### 3.6.
 Kings and Queens

+Their personalities run the gamut, and demonstrate that heredity is not a good predictor of ruling capability.

+- Robert Baratheon
-- Lannisters
+- Joffrey Baratheon
-- Baratheons
+- Tommen Baratheon
-- Starks
+- Cersei Lannister

 ## Part 4: Conclusions